michael-sulyak/aiohttp-rpc/README.md

 ## Middleware

-Middleware processes JSON-RPC requests and responses and has an interface similar to [aiohttp middleware](https://docs.aiohttp.org/en/stable/web_advanced.html#middlewares).
+Middleware has an interface similar to aiohttp’s web middleware:

 ```python
 import aiohttp_rpc